 - Disinfecting alcohol

-- Plastic dome or other covering device
+- Plastic dome or other covering devices

 - Spray bottle with water to maintain moisture levels